 The image of Jacob wrestling with God has grown on me over time.
-(RCL Genesis 32:22-31) I was always fascinated by the notion of being wounded by our encounter with God.
+(Ninth Sunday after Pentecost.
+Genesis 32:22-31) I was always fascinated by the notion of being wounded by our encounter with God.
 But it has taken time and courage to acknowledge the need to wrestle with God.

 Now Jacob had every reason to be worried about his meeting with Esau.
 Jacob had spent his life struggling, fighting for what he wanted by every means fair and devious, and now after twenty years he is to meet his twin who he has deceived out of his birthright.
 Jacob seems to expect the worst so he sends a gift or generous bribery or compensation of livestock ahead.
 And in some ways he probably deserves to be defeated – he has hardly lived a blameless life.